tyler-technologies-oss/forge/README.md

-# Forge Web Components
+# Forge Components

 Forge is a project that produces framework-agnostic Web Components for the browser.
 The components adhere to the standard W3C Web Components spec, and work seamlessly with the various front-end frameworks such as Angular, Vue, and React, as well as no framework at all.

 The goal of this project is to create a set of high quality UI components for the browser platform that implement the Forge design system.
 The components can be shared across products and applications without requiring a specific version of a framework.
 This will help applications present themselves and function consistently, regardless of underlying architecture/technology.

 The components within this library derive from Google's [Material Components Web](https://material-components.github.io/material-components-web-catalog/) project.
 This ensures that we are strictly following material guidelines while allowing us the flexibility to design for the specific needs of Tyler.
+With that being said, theming is built-in to the core of the library to make it easy to adapt design customizations, as well as use with other design systems as a whole.

 To view more detailed information about the project, as well as the components that are currently available, please visit the [Forge design system website](https://forge.tylertech.com/).

-## Development

-This project uses Artifactory for its dependencies.
-You must first configure your system to create environment variables that will allow the npm dependencies to be installed.
-If you haven't already done so, please follow the [local dev setup guide](https://github.com/tyler-technologies/artifactory-github-migration/tree/master/01-local-dev-setup).

-- `npm install`
-- `npm start`

-The dev site will be opened automatically in your default browser.

 ### Developing inside a container